On the long-time behaviour of reversible interacting particle systems in one and two dimensions: Main results

-Let us emphasise again that we do not assume that either the rates or the specification are translation invariant.
-The most general result we obtain takes the following form. \begin{theorem} Let $d \in \{1,2\}$ and assume that $\mathscr{L}$ is the generator of an interacting particle system that satisfies assumptions $\mathbf{(R1)-(R4)}$ and that it admits a reversible measure $\mu$ that is a Gibbs measure with respect to a specification $\gamma$ that satisfies $\mathbf{(S1)-(S3)}$.
+Our main result is the following no-go result that essentially states that the presence of a reversible fixed point for the measure-valued dynamics makes it impossible to also possess periodic orbits.
+The precise formulation is as follows. \begin{theorem} Let $d \in \{1,2\}$ and assume that $\mathscr{L}$ is the generator of an interacting particle system that satisfies assumptions $\mathbf{(R1)-(R4)}$ and that it admits a reversible measure $\mu$ that is a Gibbs measure with respect to a specification $\gamma$ that satisfies $\mathbf{(S1)-(S3)}$.
 Then we have that

 \end{theorem}